Let us guide you through the steps for switching to a new deal

-If you don't have a Lloyds Bank mortgage and you're looking to switch from your current lender you'll need to look at our remortgage deals.
+If you don’t have a Lloyds Bank mortgage then you’ll need to visit our Remortgaging page to see if you can switch from your current lender.

-Advice from a mortgage adviser is not available with this option.
+Advice from a mortgage advisor is not available with this option.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE